sveetch/sveetch-python-sample/docs/install.rst

     pip install sveetch-python-sample

-For development usage see :ref:`install_development`.
+For development usage see :ref:`development_install`.